BehroozZare/CSC148-Example/Section1/Implementation/README.md

     return init_pos
 ```

-I like to see every variables, Let's see the output!
+I like to see every variable, but you can always pick and choose which variables are worth printing.
+Let's see the output!
 ```
 The solar distances are [31, 31, 31, 31, 62, 31, 31, 31] - the furthest planet is at 279
 screen height 720 - screen width 1280 - screen size 720